-Teachers will be expected to be familiar with procedures governing set up of the SLE's for teaching, use and cleaning of equipment and maintenance of teaching spaces in the SLE's.
+Teachers will be expected to be familiar with the SLE Conditions and Terms of Hire which govern set up of the SLE's for teaching, use and cleaning of equipment and maintenance of teaching spaces in the SLE's.

 Persons with bookings are required to negotiate requirements for teaching sessions with the SLE staff prior to the event to ensure appropriate resources are available.
 It is recommended that procedures being taught in the SLE's be aligned with guidelines in the North West Area Health Procedure Manual.
-Please refer to the SLE’s User Guide (PDF 841KB).
+Please refer to the SLE User Guide v6.1 (PDF 723 MB)

 The Simulated Learning Environments (SLE's) house a vast range of equipment to meet the learning needs of health professionals for simulated learning.
 The equipment, along with the physical structure of the SLE's, have been purchased and developed based on consultation with practicing clinicians teaching in the acute and primary care settings.
 Along with a range of suitable consumables, the following equipment is available for use:

-The high fidelity environment allows for realistic simulation based training, for example, BLS/ALS.
+The high fidelity environment allows for realistic simulation based training, for example, BLS and ALS.

-Most of the equipment in the SLE's is available for use outside the SLE.
+Most of the equipment in the SLE's is available for use outside the centres, please use the online request form to make a request .
 If you require a piece of equipment that is not available from the SLE it may be possible to borrow this from other clinical environments.
 Please contact us to discuss your teaching and learning training requirements.